 What are the differences between the infusions for depression and the infusions for chronic pain conditions?

-Ketamine infusions to treat both depression and chronic pain are very similar however there are a few key differences.
-The infusions used to treat chronic pain conditions require a longer treatment sequence, and approximately twice the amount of ketamine is given.
+Infusion therapy treats both depression and chronic pain are very similar however there are a few key differences.
+The infusions used to treat chronic pain conditions require a longer treatment sequence, and approximately twice the amount of medication is given.

 When can I resume my normal activities?